Decoherence from quantum spacetime noise: An open-systems framework with application to neutrino oscillations: Quantum space time and Lindblad master equation

 The assumption of a zero mean for the noise term \(\chi_{0}(t)\) reflects the absence of inherent bias in spacetime deformations, aligning with the premise that classical spacetime is commutative on average.
 The instantaneous amplitude \(\chi_{0}(t)\) is specified to be of the order \(\frac{1}{\sqrt{t_p}}\), ensuring that the deformation parameter \(a_0(t)\) fluctuates at the Planck scale:

-We also consider that the noise term \(\chi(t)\) undergoes fluctuations on a characteristic time scale \(\tau\), which is taken to be on the order of \(t_p\).
-These fluctuations are intrinsic to spacetime's quantum structure and exhibit rapid variations over this timescale.
-Beyond \(\tau\), fluctuations diminish in significance when considered over a longer system time scale \(t_{\text{sys}} = \frac{\hbar}{E_{0}}\), associated with the neutrino energy scale \( E_{0} \), which is typically much larger than \( \tau \).
+To proceed, we assume that the noise term \( \chi_0(t) \) undergoes fluctuations on a characteristic timescale \( \tau \sim t_p \), intrinsic to spacetime's quantum structure.
+These rapid fluctuations are averaged over a much longer system timescale \( t_{\text{sys}} = \hbar / E_0 \), associated with the energy scale of the neutrino.
+In particular, with $t_p\simeq 5.39\times 10^{-44}{\rm s}$, the ratio of the two timescales is

-On larger timescales, the time derivative of \(a_0(t)\) is suppressed by the factor \(\frac{\tau}{t_{\text{sys}}}\), allowing it to be neglected.
-Consequently, even with a time-dependent stochastic noise-valued deformation parameter, the non-commutative spacetime algebra remains consistent with Eqs.~(\ref{kappa}).
-Therefore, while \(a_0(t)\) exhibits rapid fluctuations on the short time scale \(\tau\), these variations negligibly affect the evolution of the system over the larger timescale \(t_{\text{sys}}\).
-This ensures that the deformation parameter can be effectively treated as approximately constant on the system timescale, maintaining consistency in the algebraic framework when analyzing commutator relations.